 - black food dye

 - For water and white chocolate cream (recipe modified from La mia pasticceria moderna): soak the gelatine leaves in cold water for 10 minutes.
-Dissolve the white chocolate in the bain-marie and set aside.
+Dissolve white chocolate over water bath and set aside.
 Meanwhile, bring water, honey and coconut oil to a boil.
-Squeeze the gelatin well and let it dissolve completely in hot water.
+Squeeze the gelatin and let it dissolve completely in hot water.
 Add the water into the white chocolate and stir well.
-Using the immersion blender, blend until the liquid is well combined.
+Using the immersion blender, blend until the liquid is smooth.
 Add cream, wild strawberry concentrate and red food dye and blend for another 2 minutes.

-- Cover the bowl with the transparent film and put in the refrigerator for at least 8 hours.
+- Cover the bowl with the plastic wrap and put in the refrigerator for at least 8 hours.

 - Sift flour, baking soda, chocolate powder (or dark cocoa powder), a pinch of salt into a bowl.
 Combine sugar and butter.